 What makes the Bathurst track different to most other racing tracks around Australia, or even the world, is the height variation – the highest point is vertically 174m above the lowest point (hence the name ‘Mount Panorama’) and the resultant unique driving experience which makes watching Bathurst very different from other motorsport races.

-It’s also technically on public roads (although you’d be hard pressed to see the difference on the TV when the race is on) – it’s only closed off to general traffic during racing events and in fact some properties can only be accessed from roads that form part of the track, which must make it interesting when the races are on.
-Anybody wanting to ‘give the track a go’ should be aware that the local police rigourously enforce the normal 60 km/h speed limit.
+It’s also technically on public roads (although you’d be hard-pressed to see the difference on the TV when the race is on) – it’s only closed off to general traffic during racing events, and in fact, some properties can only be accessed from roads that form part of the track, which must make it interesting when the races are on.
+Anybody wanting to ‘give the track a go’ should know that the local police rigorously enforce the normal 60 km/h speed limit.

-It will be interesting to see what happens at the race next year without the deafening roar of the V8’s – a specially built ‘Sandman’ Holden was driven around the circuit, powered by the new twin turbo V6 which (as explained above) will replace the current V8 engine.
+It will be interesting to see what happens at the race next year without the deafening roar of the V8 – a specially built ‘Sandman’ Holden was driven around the circuit, powered by the new twin-turbo V6, which (as explained above) will replace the current V8 engine.
 The driver – Greg Murphy – liked it, but some of the spectators were disappointed it was so quiet compared to the V8’s.
 Comes to something when people complain a car is too quiet.

 Image credit: https://commons.wikimedia.org/wiki/User:Benchill